Cheap petrol and diesel prices near you

 Find cheap fuel, city prices and forecasts across Australia

-Jump straight to near-me price pages, major cities, Costco and brand pages, or the forecast for when to fill up.
+Jump straight to near-me price pages, comparison guides, major cities, Costco and brand pages, or the forecast for when to fill up.

 Common questions